5 Amazing Sedona Hikes Under 5 Miles

-Sedona, Arizona is a gorgeous Southwestern vacation destination, and by far, the most beautiful place to visit in Arizona (yes, above the Grand Canyon!!).
-Towering ancient red rock formations dominate the landscape, and through various means including scenic drives, hikes, spectacular overlooks, tours, and even restaurants & resorts, you will be able to enjoy these extraordinary views.
-Although a diverse assortment of over 100 miles of trails are to be found, the majority of the most scenic hikes are easy-moderate in intensity.
+Sedona, Arizona is a gorgeous Southwestern vacation destination, and by far, the most beautiful place to visit in Arizona (yes, even above the Grand Canyon!!).
+Towering ancient red rock formations dominate the landscape.
+And, through various means including scenic drives, hikes, spectacular overlooks, tours, and even restaurants & resorts, you will be able to enjoy these extraordinary views.
+Although a diverse assortment of over 100 miles of trails are to be found, the majority of the most scenic hikes are (thankfully) easy-moderate in intensity.

 Doe Mountain is a moderately challenging hike which involves a short & steep climb up to a scenic mesa.
-This underrated hike offers some of the biggest views, with minimal effort required.
-Although the trek involves a series of steep switchbacks, the total distance is just 0.7 miles each way, and the views at the top more than make up for the great cardio workout.
-The trek up is a bit scary as there are some pretty steep drop offs (this trail really is not recommended for those scared of heights!), although well worth it in my opinion for the spectacular red rock vistas.
+This underrated hike offers some of the biggest views in town, with minimal effort required.
+Although the trek involves a series of steep switchbacks, the total distance is just 0.7 miles each way.
+The extraordinary summit views more than make up for the intense cardio workout.
+The trek up is a bit scary as there are some pretty steep drop offs.
+Note that this trail really is not recommended for those scared of heights, although well worth it in my opinion for the spectacular red rock vistas.

-The panoramic red rock views from the summit are so incredible – few hikes offer this grand of a view for so little time and effort in return.
-Once you get to the top, you can walk around, check for signs of wildlife, and enjoy unending photo opportunities, all in a really quiet setting away from everything.
-Really, hiking Doe Mountain is one of the must-do’s for any regular hiker visiting Sedona.
+The panoramic red rock views from the summit are so incredible – few hikes offer this grand of a view in exchange for so little time and effort.
+Once you get to the top, you can walk around, check for signs of wildlife, and enjoy unending photo opportunities, all in a really quiet setting totally away from everything touristy.
+Really, hiking Doe Mountain is one of the best-of-the-best in terms of short, scenic Sedona trails.

 Distance: 1.7 miles RT